Home » Luxury Yacht Charters – Blog Section » Dining in Newport Rhode Island

 The Clarke Cook House

-You could not talk about Newport without talking about The Clarke Cook House.
-The restaurant is located on Bannister’s Wharf in downtown Newport and has several levels to it.
-The main floor has an oyster bar as well as regular dining and bar.
+The main floor has an oyster bar and regular dining and bar.
 When it might not be warm enough to be outside, the bar at the Cooke House is a great spot.
-From here you can look out over the harbor through the ceiling-to-floor windows.
+You can look out over the harbor through the ceiling-to-floor windows.

-Upstairs, there are more tables as well as another bar.
-Up another flight of stairs, you will find yet another bar that opens up in the summer and overlooks the comings and goings of tourists mulling around the shops below.
+Climbing another set of stairs, you’ll discover another bar that opens during the summer.
+It offers a view of the bustling activity of tourists wandering around the shops below.
 There is another level where tables are available by reservation only.

 The “Boom Boom Room” is in the basement of the building and gets going later in the night.
 Here you will find night owls and youngsters partying it up well into the night.
 Not everyone’s scene, but worth a visit if you are looking for more nightlife.